FORESTS IN THE WESTERN U.S.

 Evaluating the impact of intensive forest management on multiple species groups

-In addition to our many ongoing research and conservation projects, we developed a Northern Spotted Owl Habitat Conservation Plan with the U.S. Fish and Wildlife Service for our Coos Bay Tree Farm in Oregon.
-This 50-year commitment was first implemented in 1995 and continues today.
+In addition to our many ongoing research and conservation projects, in 1995 we developed a Northern Spotted Owl Habitat Conservation Plan with the U.S. Fish and Wildlife Service for our Coos Bay Tree Farm in Oregon.
+This 50-year commitment will continue until 2045.
 The plan provides habitat for the owl on our timberlands and is designed to complement owl recovery efforts on state and federal lands in the Coos Bay region.
-Similarly, we are implementing a Multi-Species Habitat Conservation Plan, also with U.S. Fish and Wildlife, on lands in Washington's Central Cascades.
-This plan focuses on northern spotted owl habitat as well as a host of other species, including grizzly bear, wolf and lynx.
+Similarly, we are implementing a Multi-Species Habitat Conservation Plan, also with U.S. Fish and Wildlife, on our forests in Washington's Central Cascades.
+This plan focuses on northern spotted owl habitat, as well as that of a host of other species, including grizzly bear, wolf and lynx.